apaths/Apollo-Docs/_docs/shreveport/README.md

   the [Apollo Client](https://github.com/apaths/apollo-client).
 When they are satisfied with the values they use the tool to insert the shell order into the Shreveport (GIS) instance of the Metaclinic LIS.

-  <br><br>
-  *NOTE: At this point the case may proceed through the lab processing portion of the Metaclinic workflow*
+  *Note: At this point the case may proceed through the lab processing portion of the Metaclinic workflow*

 * At some (asynchronous) time demographic information is received from